dywu98/CBL-Conditional-Boundary-Loss/README.md

 4. Using our config.py to train a OCRNet.
   For example, to train a OCRNet-HRNetW48 on cityscapes, please run the following code:
   `sh tools/dist_train.sh YOUR_PATH_TO_THE_CONFIG/erocrnet_hr48_512x1024_80k_cityscapes_fp16.py 8`

+## How to train MaskFormer +CBL model
+We build our implementation based on the official code base of MaskFormer.
+Please refer to [maskformer](./maskformer/)

 ## TO-DO List(after accepted)
 1.Upload the whole CBL project based on MMsegmentation (including CBL trained models with PSPNet, DeeplabV3+, Swin-B)